misiektoja/spotify_monitor/docs/usage.md

 The first `docker run` command works in macOS shells and Windows PowerShell with a Docker-compatible runtime that provides the `docker` CLI.
 In Windows Command Prompt replace `${PWD}` with `%cd%`.

-The manual-script prefix names the file rather than its path, so run it from the directory holding `spotify_monitor.py`.
-From another directory, use the full path instead, for example `python3 /opt/spotify-monitor/spotify_monitor.py --doctor TARGET`.
-The commands the tool prints after setup and Doctor use the same short form.
+The manual-script examples assume the current directory contains `spotify_monitor.py`.
+Commands printed by setup, Doctor and recovery messages use the running interpreter and the full script path.
+Packaged installations use the running interpreter with `-m spotify_monitor`.

 See [Installation](installation.md) for setup, optional dependencies, image details and upgrade commands.